davidalovell/studio/README.md

 # To do

 ## Next
-- Make a skip and every action in lattice
+- Make a skip action in lattice
 - Integrate this with digitone
 - Create functions that are called for each new musical part
 - Build a song (AND SAVE IT AS A BRANCH WITH INSTRUCTIONS)